dtamien/AutoMediaSort/README.md

-## Getting started
+## Startup

-After changing the source directory in `sort.py`, running the script will sort media by year and month.
+After modifying the source directory in `sort.py`, running the script will arrange the media into year_month folders.
+This is useful when photos and videos are mixed according to date.